Abdallah-Allam/Git-Course/README.md

 	git stash clear => clear all the stash you do

 git restore --staged (file) => unstage the file, restore the file from staged area
-	git clean -n => show the files that untracked and he will delete them git clean -f => clean the untracked files
+	git clean -n => show the files that untracked and that he will delete them git clean -f => clean the untracked files
 	!
 You can do all the commands in git in visual studio code !

+git reset --hard, e437aa4(commit_hash) => it makes the Head focus on the commit with that hash and delete all commits after it
+	git log => display the hashs of commits and where the Head focus git push origin main --force => force the push to update the remote repo after reset